yossix07/WhatsAppReactClient/README.md

 * In case you want to check the website ratings, just click on the relevant link!
 * When successfully logged-in, you will be navigated to the chats screen.

+## Ratings Page

+You can find more information about this page on here: https://github.com/OsherElhadad/WhatsAppRating

 ## Sign-Up Page

 * This page allows you to create your account.